 There is a diverse range of quality development opportunities at UCD and these are constantly changing.

 Specific development seminars and events for this programme are available to book through the booking centre page.

 You can also view other relevant training providers across UCD on this page.

 Details of the UCD Teaching and Learning Lecturer Workshop can be found here.

 The rationale for Academic Mentoring is to support the professional growth of the individual who is in the early stage of their career and to promote excellence in teaching & learning; research and contribution and leadership.

 For the purposes of this programme, the mentoring element is structured as follows:

 - All newly appointed Assistant Professors could be assigned a mentor by their Head of School or they can opt to select their own

 For more information on mentoring and upcoming dates please see the UCD Mentoring pages which also has a short video about getting started with mentoring at UCD.

-If you have any questions or wish to be assigned a mentor contact Michelle Purcell, email@example.com
+If you have any questions or need assistance in identifying a mentor you can contact firstname.lastname@example.org